sormuras/junit-platform-maven-plugin/README.md

 * [Apache Maven 3.3.9](https://maven.apache.org)
 * [Java 8](http://jdk.java.net/8)

-## Usage with Jupiter
+## Simple Usage

+The following sections describe the default and minimal usage pattern of this plugin.

+### JUnit Jupiter API

-Add test compile dependencies into the `pom.xml`.
+Add test compile dependencies into your project's `pom.xml`.
-For example, if you want to write tests using the Jupiter API, you'll need the [`junit-jupiter-api`](https://junit.org/junit5/docs/current/user-guide/#writing-tests) artifact:
+For example, if you want to write tests using the JUnit Jupiter API, you only need the [`junit-jupiter-api`](https://junit.org/junit5/docs/current/user-guide/#writing-tests) artifact:

 ```xml
 <dependencies>